turboladen/ror_class/d11/1_hosting.md

 * [Unicorn](https://github.com/blog/517-unicorn)
     * Requires nginx (for the Unix socket).
+    * nginx:
-    * nginx proxies all requests to the shared Unix socket, which forward to unicorn master process.
+        * proxies all requests to the shared Unix socket
+        * which forward to unicorn master process
+        * unicorn master process delegates workers as needed
     * Takes some tweaking to get it configured right.
     * 0-down-time deploys.
     * Created by GitHub peeps.